AkasshShah/ControlPatientIntake/README.md

    - family_stroke => boolean (must be either 0 or 1) (Not True/False)
    - family_heart_disease => boolean (must be either 0 or 1) (Not True/False)
    - family_bleeding_disorder => boolean (must be either 0 or 1) (Not True/False)
+   - reason_for_visit => string with a max length of 256

+####  SPPIMHFHRFVIE `"ReturnData"`

+`"ReturnData"` will be an array with the following keys:
+ - patient_id : ID for the patient that was just inserted if information was valid

 ### Single Patient Information Retrieval By Patient ID